junzhuoli/junzhuoli.github.io/_pages/about.md

 If you're interested in collaborating 🤝, feel free to reach out via email: **jzli[at]tju[dot]edu[dot]cn** or **jz.li[at]connect.hkust-gz.edu.cn**

+🚀 **I am actively seeking full-time opportunities in industry starting in 2027, focusing on LLM-related research and algorithm engineering.**

 ---

 ## 🔔 News